 As Director of the Community-Based Language Initiative (CBLI), Joan focuses on connecting Duke language students with diverse language groups in the community in order to deepen knowledge about our communities, to engage in intercultural and linguistic learning, and to work in solidarity to support organizations and individuals.
 Currently faculty and students in Arabic, Chinese, French, Haitian Creole, Japanese, Persian, and Spanish are participating in CBLI.
 Joan has been actively involved in service-learning since 2005 in a range of roles: teaching, training, consulting, and mentoring.
 She regularly teaches service-learning course in Spanish, such as Latinx Voices in Duke, Durham, and Beyond, and Community-Based Research with Spanish-Speakers.
 Joan has presented her work and research at national service-learning conferences and has been involved in community-based research.
 In 2012 she was the recipient of the Betsy Alden Outstanding Service-Learning Award for faculty.

-Clifford, JE, Earp, S, and Reisinger, D. "Course Management Systems and Foreign Language Curricula: The Case of Blackboard at Duke University."
-The Heinle Professional Series in Language Instruction.
-Ed.
-L Lomika and J Cooke-Plagwitz.
-Heinle, 2003.
-2-8.
+Clifford, J. E., et al. “Course Management Systems and Foreign Language Curricula: The Case of Blackboard at Duke University.”
+The Heinle Professional Series in Language Instruction, edited by L. Lomika and J. Cooke-Plagwitz, Heinle, 2003, pp. 2–8.

-Clifford, J. "Pedro Shimose."
-Dictionary of Literary Biography.
-Ed.
-MA Salgado.
-Bruccoli Clark Layman, 2003.
+Clifford, Joan.
+“Pedro Shimose.”
+Dictionary of Literary Biography, edited by Maria A. Salgado, Bruccoli Clark Layman, 2003.

-Clifford, J. "Adolfo Bioy Casares."
-Reference Guide to Short Fiction.
-Ed.
-N Watson.
-St James Press, 1994.
+Clifford, Joan.
+“Adolfo Bioy Casares.”
+Reference Guide to Short Fiction, edited by Noelle Watson, St James Press, 1994.

-Clifford, J. "A Letter About Emily."
-Reference Guide to Short Fiction.
-Ed.
-N Watson.
-St James Press, 1994.
+Clifford, Joan.
+“A Letter About Emily.”
+Reference Guide to Short Fiction, edited by Noelle Watson, St James Press, 1994.

-Merschel, LM, Clifford, J, and Munné, J. "Surveying the Landscape: What is the Role of Machine Translation in Language Learning?." @tic revista d’innovació educativa (2013).
-(Academic Article)
+Merschel, L. M., et al. “Surveying the Landscape: What is the Role of Machine Translation in Language Learning?.” @Tic Revista D’Innovació Educativa, 2013.

-Clifford, J. "Textos en contexto: Literatura hispanoamericana en multimedia by Julia Van Loan."
-The Reading Matrix: An International On-line Journal 2 (June 2002).
+Clifford, Joan.
+“Textos en contexto: Literatura hispanoamericana en multimedia by Julia Van Loan.”
+The Reading Matrix: An International on Line Journal, vol. 2, June 2002.

 Community-based Language Learning: Creating Partnerships.
 Global Engagement and Spaces of Practice: Global Challenges Across Disciplinary Boundaries Conference.
 Association of American Colleges and Universities.
 October 2018